skiptools/skip-lib/README.md

 SkipLib depends on the [skip](https://source.skip.tools/skip) transpiler plugin and has no additional library dependencies.

-It is part of the core *skipstack* and is not intended to be imported directly.
+It is part of the core *SkipStack* and is not intended to be imported directly.
 The module is transparently adopted through the automatic addition of `import skip.lib.*` to transpiled files by the Skip transpiler.

 ## Status